rutgerblom/SDDC.Lab/README.md

 The primary use case is consistent and speedy provisioning of nested VMware SDDC lab environments.

 ## Requirements
+The following are requirements and recommendations for successful Pod deployments:

+### Hardware

 * A layer-3 switch with an appropriate OSPFv2 configuration matching the OSPFv2 settings in your config.yml file.
 This is used for dynamic routing between Pods and your physical network.
 * A physical standalone ESXi host running version 6.7 or higher.
 The recommended hardware configuration for this host is as follows: